 During the admissions process, applicants are expected to keep track of the delivery of all supporting documents.
-As documents are received by the Registrar, the student will be notified through the “Checklist” in their profile on apply.nobts.edu.
+As documents are received by the Admission's Office.
+The student will be notified through the application dashboard in their profile on www.nobts.edu/apply.

 When the necessary information has been received, action will be taken on applications by the Admissions Council.
-The Council is composed of the President, the Provost, the Dean of Graduate Studies, the Dean of Leavell College, the Registrar, the Academic Advisor, and the Director of Testing.
+This Council is composed of the Provost, the Associate Vice President of Enrollment, the Dean of Graduate Studies, the Dean of Leavell College, the Vice President of Spiritual Formation and Student Life, and the Director of Leeke Magee Christian Counseling Center.
 Division chairpersons and others are called upon to assist as needed.

-The Registrar will notify applicants of decisions.
-Applicants will not be admitted until they have received formal notice of approval from the Provost or the Registrar.
+The Admission's office will notify applicants of decisions.
+Applicants will not be admitted until they have received formal notice of approval from the the Associate Vice President of Enrollment.
 If an applicant has been denied admission, he or she must wait a minimum of twelve months before he or she can reapply.
-A full application must be submitted to the proper office after the one year has passed.
+A full application must be submitted to the Admission's office after the one year has passed.

 To be eligible for admission an applicant must have been a Christian for at least one year, must meet the educational prerequisites for the degree program he or she plans to pursue, and must be at least 20 years of age.
 All students must have the endorsement of a local church.
 All qualified applicants are admitted without reference to race, gender, or national origin.

-Application materials submitted to the Registrar’s Office are valid for one year from the date filed.
+Application materials submitted to the Admission's Office are valid for one year from the date submitted.

-Students who do not enroll within a year after being granted admission to the seminary must file a new application.
-Students who have been out of the seminary for a full academic year must bring their admission materials up-to-date by submitting an Application for Readmission at www.nobts.edu/registrar under the “Admissions” section.
-Students who have been out of the seminary for more than three years must file a new application and must re-enter under the latest Catalog.
+Students who do not enroll within a year after being granted admission to the seminary must submit a new application.
+Students who have been inactive for a full academic year must submit a new application and must re-enter under the latest Catalog.